-- Being familiar with the contents of the Building Emergency Response Plan and Emergency Procedure Key Plans (e.g. evacuation routes). - Following instructions of Building Floor Wardens and/or the Building Emergency Director. - Staying clear of the building during an evacuation to provide clear access for emergency vehicles. - Faculty (including instructors) and staff are expected to assist floor wardens by providing clear direction to students inside and outside of the building during an evacuation. - Building Occupants should be familiar with the exact location of the building which includes: - o The civic address (2405 Wesbrook Mall) - o The building name (Pharmaceutical Sciences Building) - o Any other information including notable landmarks and cross streets
+- Being familiar with the contents of the Building Emergency Response Plan and Emergency Procedure Key Plans (e.g. evacuation routes). - Following instructions of Building Floor Wardens and/or the Building Emergency Director. - Staying clear of the building during an evacuation to provide clear access for emergency vehicles. - Faculty (including instructors) and staff are expected to assist floor wardens by providing clear direction to students inside and outside of the building during an evacuation. - Building Occupants should be familiar with the exact location of the building which includes: - o The civic address (2405 Wesbrook Mall) - The building name (Pharmaceutical Sciences Building) - o Any other information including notable landmarks and cross streets

-If you require assistance during an evacuation, please notify Building Emergency Director and Building Floor Wardens right away to facilitate a Personal Evacuation Plan (See Appendix 3: Persons Requiring Assistance and Appendix 4: Personal Evacuation Plan).
+If you require assistance during an evacuation, please notify Building Emergency Director and Building Floor Wardens right away to facilitate an Individualized Evacuation Plan (IEP) (See Appendix 3: Disability and Accessibility Considerations and Appendix 4: Individualized Evacuation Plan (IEP)).

-Note: Full inspection and maintenance of the fire safety equipment is the responsibility of UBC Building Operations.
-However, if any Building Floor Warden or Building Occupant notices fire safety equipment in need of repair, they must notify the Building Emergency Director, who will contact Building Operations Service Centre at 604 822 2173.
+Note: Full inspection and maintenance of the fire safety equipment is the responsibility of UBC Facilities.
+However, if any Building Floor Warden or Building Occupant notices fire safety equipment in need of repair, they must notify the Building Emergency Director, who will contact the Service Centre at 604 822 2173.